eduardamirelly/tasker/docs/README.md

 ## 🎯 Project Overview

 Tasker is a simple, efficient command-line task management tool built with Go.
-It allows you to manage your daily tasks directly from the terminal with three core commands:
+It allows you to manage your daily tasks directly from the terminal with four core commands:

 - **`add`** - Create new tasks with optional descriptions
 - **`list`** - View all your tasks with completion status
 - **`done`** - Mark tasks as completed
+- **`export`** - Export all tasks to CSV format

 ### Key Features

 - ✅ **Simple CLI Interface** - Easy-to-use commands
 - 🗃️ **SQLite Database** - Local storage, no external dependencies
 - 🚀 **Fast Performance** - Instant task operations
-- 🧪 **Comprehensive Testing** - 40+ test cases ensuring reliability
+- 🧪 **Comprehensive Testing** - 50+ test cases ensuring reliability
 - 📝 **Rich Task Details** - Titles, descriptions, timestamps
 - 🎯 **Status Tracking** - Visual indicators for task completion
+- 📤 **CSV Export** - Export tasks for backup and analysis

 ### Technology Stack